astropy/astroquery/docs/gaia/gaia.rst

 A file containing a table (votable, fits or csv) can be uploaded to the user private area.

-Parameter 'format' must be provided when the input file is not a votable file.
+The parameter 'format' must be provided when the input file is not a votable file.

-Gaia archive will add your schema name to the table name provided.
+Your schema name will be automatically added to the provided table name.

 .. code-block:: python